The Best Southern Brown Sugar Pound Cake Recipe

 While cream cheese frosting is a natural with brown sugar pound cake, you do have many other options.
 Caramel frosting, for example, intensifies the brown sugar flavors for those true southern dessert aficionados.
 Here's a quick recipe for a caramel frosting that will make your pound cake dessert even more decadent.

-Caramel Frosting Ingredients and Instructions
+Caramel Frosting Recipe

 - 3 tablespoons unsalted butter

 - 1 teaspoon vanilla

 Instructions (ready in 15 minutes)